Hanley Castle High School: Awards

-Sport and Culture
+Sport and culture

 For over a hundred years, the school has maintained a tradition of sports, and by 1890 Hanley Castle Grammar School was fielding a cricket team.
 Students represent the school in a number of sports including hockey, netball, rugby, football, volleyball, tennis, cricket, badminton, athletics, cross-country and swimming, and the facilities include a sports hall and a fully-equipped gymnasium, outdoor tennis courts, and two large fields for cricket, rugby, track, and athletics.
 The school hosts an annual sporting event known as the "Hanley Run" in which around 900 runners compete in a cross country running race.
 While the run is compulsory for junior students, everyone from year 10 and above, (including staff) may participate.
 Netball, hockey, basketball, table tennis, indoor football, badminton, and girls football are offered as organised extra-curricular activities.

 In 2017, three pupils qualified for the final of the annual British Schools Karting Championship.

-Composer Andrew Lloyd Webber sent his wishes for the school's 2018 musical production of A School of Rock.